How to Sell Online to Generation Z

 This provider offers ready-made colour combinations, but also the option to create your own colour palettes and edit the individual colours accordingly.

-A small disadvantage of Coolors: you cannot be sure that you will get an original design and it could be a bit risky to combine the 5 colours suggested by this tool.
+A small disadvantage of Coolors: You cannot be sure that you will get an original design and it could be a bit risky to combine the 5 colours suggested by this tool.

 With Adobe Color's colour wheel, you have a more creative setting.
 You can even extract the colours from an image you like or even from your already existing logo.